Cocaine: Uses

 Coca leaves have been used by Andean civilizations since ancient times.
 In ancient Wari culture, Inca culture, and through modern successor indigenous cultures of the Andes Mountains, coca leaves are chewed, taken orally in the form of a tea, or alternatively, prepared in a sachet wrapped around alkaline burnt ashes, and held in the mouth against the inner cheek; it has traditionally been used as an anorectic and to combat the effects of cold and altitude sickness, although its actual effectiveness has never been systematically studied.

 Globally, in 2019, cocaine was used by an estimated 20 million people (0.4% of adults aged 15 to 64 years).
 The highest prevalence of cocaine use was in Australia and New Zealand (2.1%), followed by North America (2.1%), Western and Central Europe (1.4%), and South and Central America (1.0%).
 Since 1961, the Single Convention on Narcotic Drugs has required countries to make recreational use of cocaine a crime.
 In the United States, cocaine is regulated as a Schedule II drug under the Controlled Substances Act, meaning that it has a high potential for abuse but has an accepted medical use.
-While rarely used medically today, its accepted uses include serving as a topical local anesthetic for the upper respiratory tract and as an antihemorrhagic agent to stop bleeding in the mouth, throat, and nasal cavities.
+While rarely used medically anymore, its accepted uses include serving as a topical local anesthetic for the upper respiratory tract and as an antihemorrhagic agent to stop bleeding in the mouth, throat, and nasal cavities.

 Traditional medicine

 Coca leaves

 Llipta is used to improve extraction when chewing coca (Museo de la Coca, Cusco, Peru).

-It is legal for people to use coca leaves in the Andean Community, such as Peru and Bolivia, and Argentina, where they are chewed, consumed in the form of tea, or are sometimes incorporated into food products.
+It is legal to use coca leaves in the Andean Community, such as Peru and Bolivia, and Argentina, where they are chewed, consumed as tea, or sometimes incorporated into food products.
 Coca leaves are typically mixed with an alkaline substance (such as slaked lime) and chewed into a wad that is retained in the buccal pouch (mouth between gum and cheek, much the same as chewing tobacco is chewed) and sucked of its juices.
 The juices are absorbed slowly by the mucous membrane of the inner cheek and by the gastrointestinal tract when swallowed.